-While a college degree is not always required to get started in this career, the BLS reports that it is common for employers to look for individuals with a college degree.
-There are several colleges that offer bachelor's degree programs in aviation or aeronautics in the United States.
-Regardless of major, students must complete coursework in physics, aeronautical engineering, mathematics and English.
+While a college degree is not always required to get started in this career field, the BLS reports that airline pilots are required to have a bachelor's degree, which can be in any major.
+However, aspiring pilots can gain more relevant knowledge by enrolling in an aviation or aeronautics bachelor's program.
+Regardless of major, students must complete coursework in physics, aeronautical engineering, mathematics, and English.
 It's important to enroll in an aviation or aeronautics program that has been approved by the Federal Aviation Administration (FAA).

-- Join a student club.
-Membership in a student club, such as the ALPA ACE club, can help students form networking connections and learn more about the industry while still in school.
-ACE club membership also can help aspiring pilots form the relationships they need to find jobs after graduation.
+While in school, consider joining a student club.
+Membership in a student club, such as the Air Line Pilots Association International (ALPA) ACE club, can help you form networking connections, learn more about the industry, and find jobs after graduation.

 Step 2: Acquire Flight Experience

 Aspiring airline pilots are required to complete a certain number of hours of flight training to qualify for licensure.
-To obtain a commercial pilot's license, 250 hours of flight time are required, and 1,500 hours of flight time are required for an airline transport pilot certificate.
-Flight training can be completed through degree programs or through a flying school that is approved by the FAA.
-Airline pilots must also have 40 hours of instrument flying experience in-air and through simulation.
+To obtain a commercial pilot's license, 250 hours of flight time, in addition to 1,500 hours of flight time for an Airline Transport Pilot (ATP) certificate, is required.
+Flight training can be completed through degree programs or through flying schools approved by the FAA.
+Airline pilots must also have a minimum of 40 hours of instrument flying experience in-air and through simulation.
 Instrument flying ratings demonstrate a pilot's ability to fly in low visibility conditions.

-- Find personal flight instructors.
-Although formal training provides a basic education, according to ALPA, it usually doesn't provide enough experience to easily succeed as an airline pilot.
-By hiring personal instructors, students have the opportunity to acquire in-depth knowledge from multiple professionals.
+Consider finding personal flight instructors.
+Although formal training provides a basic education, it usually doesn't provide enough experience to easily succeed as an airline pilot, according to ALPA.
+By hiring personal instructors, you have the opportunity to acquire in-depth knowledge.

-- Join the military.
-According to the ALPA, many pilots have obtained flying experience through the military, so aspiring airline pilots might consider joining.
+You may also want to join the military.
+According to the ALPA, many pilots have obtained flying experience through the military.
 Military pilots also have the opportunity to gain substantial flight experience and are often attractive candidates for airline companies.

 Step 3: Obtain Licensure

 To obtain a pilot's license, a minimum number of hours of flight experience must be completed.
-Individuals are also expected to pass a written exam, demonstrate flying ability and take an instrument flying rating exam.
-As a part of the pilot's license stipulations, individuals are required to pass a physical exam, which includes having vision correctible to 20/20, good hearing and no physical handicaps that could interfere with the job.
+Individuals are also expected to pass a written exam, demonstrate flying ability, and take an instrument flying rating exam.
+As a part of the pilot's license stipulations, individuals are required to pass a physical exam, which includes having vision correctable to 20/20, good hearing, and no physical handicaps that could interfere with the job.

 Step 4: Gain Professional Experience

-Many airline companies require pilots to take physical, psychological and aptitude tests, as well as drug tests, as a prerequisite for employment.
-Once they're hired on, pilots are generally required to undergo an additional six to eight weeks of training, including at least 25 hours of flight time.
+Many airline companies require pilots to take physical, psychological, and aptitude tests, as well as drug tests, as a prerequisite for employment.
+Once hired, pilots are generally required to undergo an additional 6-8 weeks of training, including at least 25 hours of flight time.
 Additionally, most new hires are brought on as co-pilots.
 It's also not uncommon for some pilots to start their career at small commuter or regional airline companies.
 This gives them the opportunity to gain more flying experience before being hired by a major airline.

 Step 5: Advance as an Airline Pilot

-Most advancement in this field is based on seniority, but pilots can work towards reaching the rank of captain through other means.
-Airline pilots can obtain an air transport pilot's license, which shows cross-country, night and instrument flying experience.
+Most advancement in this field is based on seniority, but pilots can reach the rank of captain through other means.
+Airline pilots can obtain an air transport pilot's license, which shows cross-country, night, and instrument flying experience.
 This requires passing additional FAA written and practical exams.
-Pilots may also aim to acquire more flight ratings; typically, ratings directly correlate to the type of aircraft one can fly, such as a multi-engine jet.
+Pilots may also aim to acquire more flight ratings.
+Typically, ratings directly correlate to the type of aircraft one can fly, such as a multi-engine jet.

-- Continue education.
-Airline pilots have the ability to continue their educations throughout their careers through practical experience and additional training.
-For example, aspiring pilots can access aircraft safety training webcasts and webinars offered by the Aircraft Owners and Pilots Association (AOPA) or safety seminars offered by the International Federation of Airline Pilots Associations (IFALPA).
+Also, join a professional association.
+Airline pilots have the ability to continue learning and staying up-to-date with changes in the industry through membership with professional pilot associations.
+For example, pilots can access aircraft safety training webcasts and webinars offered by the Aircraft Owners and Pilots Association (AOPA) or safety seminars offered by the International Federation of Airline Pilots Associations (IFALPA).